Mikey's Muppet Memorabilia Museum

 the specific figure shown here is marked 2010

 At first glance, the Sesame Street Live figures appear to be the same figures as the original by Applause, but a closer look reveals that they are in fact entirely new sculpts.
-I have seen copies of the Vee Corporation Super Grover PVC figure (shown above, right) that have different years marked on the bottom including 2004, 2008 (shown below), 2010 (shown below), 2012, 2014, 2015 and 2016.
+I have seen copies of the Vee Corporation Super Grover PVC figure (shown above, right) that have different years marked on the bottom including 2004, 2006, 2008, 2009, 2010, 2012, 2014, 2015 and 2016.
+Therefor the Vee Corporation box set was likely reissued each of those years with the new date on the box and on all of the figures.
+As such, the Vee corporation figures are more common to find than the original Applause figures that they are based on.

 Vee Corporation Super Grover figures marked 2008 and 2010.